 You pick the insurance provider of your choice (like State Farm, Farmers, All State, etc.).
 You will also pick your coverage amounts.
 The coverage amount need to be the greater of the mortgage loan amount or the replacement cost of the home.
 The reason is because the lender wants to ensure they’ll be enough proceeds to either pay them off and/or rebuild the home in the event of a complete loss of the home.

-The majority of the plans we see have deductibles of 1%.
+The majority of the plans we see have deductibles of 1%; however, the insurance industry is starting to trend towards more 2% deductible plans.
 Most mortgage lenders will allow coverage plans with deductibles ranging from .5% to 5%.
-The higher the deductible the lower the annual premium.
-Note: it may be up to an underwriter’s discretion to allow deductibles above 2% when a borrower is tight on asset reserves.
+The lower the the deductible the higher the annual premium.
+Note: it may be up to an underwriter’s discretion to allow deductibles above 2% when a borrower is tight on asset reserves so please check with your lender if you have any questions.

-Setting up your insurance in the first 72 hours of the contract can help you close on time.
-Doing so helps you avoid the last-minute scramble should there be a prior insurance claim on the home.
 Ask your insurance provider for a past loss report as soon as you execute a purchase contract.
+It would be prudent to know if there was a $40,000 water claim on the house that may not be in the Seller’s Disclosure.
 Many insurance companies ask for proof of repairs (such as receipts and invoices) for losses within the last three years prior to issuing an insurance policy.
 This can cause issues if the sellers have already packed and moved out of the home.

 It’s NOT Mortgage Insurance